boltlabs-inc/key-mgmt-spec/current-development-phase.md

     1. Non-normative note: Given the above properties, we do not achieve integrity of the audit logs in the presence of a cheating key server.
 Future work may address this concern.

 ## Cryptographic Protocol and Implementation Dependencies
-1. We instantiate the asymmetric password-based authenticated key exchange protocol with OPAQUE.
+- We instantiate the asymmetric password-based authenticated key exchange protocol with OPAQUE.
 We are currently using [opaque-ke](https://docs.rs/opaque-ke/2.0.0-pre.2/opaque_ke/index.html), which currently implements [version 09 of the IETF RFC](https://datatracker.ietf.org/doc/draft-irtf-cfrg-opaque/09/).
 This library is under active development, as is the IETF draft.
 An earlier release of this repository has been audited by NCC Group in June 2021.
-    - [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/21): Select and add configuration details relevant to a cryptographic audit.
+    - This implementation relies on [voprf](https://github.com/novifinancial/voprf), which is tracking [the IETF RFC on OPRFs](https://datatracker.ietf.org/doc/draft-irtf-cfrg-voprf/).
+    - As both of the above RFCs are in flux, we expect ongoing updates.
+    - We currently use the following OPAQUE-3DH configuration: OPRF(ristretto255, SHA-512), HKDF-SHA-512, HMAC-SHA-512, SHA-512, ristretto255.
-1. TLS 1.3.
+- TLS 1.3.
     - [TODO](https://github.com/boltlabs-inc/key-mgmt-spec/issues/22): Select and add config, setup, and implementation dependency information.

 ## Expected Outcomes